AhmadAbdElhameed/Data-Scientist-Nanodegree/Disaster Response Pipeline Project/README.md

 The app uses a ML model to categorize any new messages received, and the repository also contains the code used to train the model and to prepare any new datasets for model training purposes.

+## About

+This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+The dataset contains pre-labelled tweet and messages from real-life disaster events.
+The project aim is to build a Natural Language Processing (NLP) model to categorize messages on a real time basis.

 ### File Descriptions

 **process_data.py:** This code takes as its input csv files containing message data and message categories (labels), and creates an SQLite database containing a merged and cleaned version of this data.